More Diversity!

 This article appeared in the August 17th issue of Die Zeit newspaper, written by Hannah Schmidt, a free-lance music critic.
 In English, the title of her article means, "More diversity!
 More people of color!
 Less ignorance!"
 She addresses her concern about racism and discrimination at one of Germany's notable music competitions.
 At the end of the first paragraph, she asks the question, "Who makes the decisions about how and why a particular performer wins a prize, and does this system keep up with the changing times?"

-"Everyone believes falsely that classical music is this guiltless parallel world, in which perfection and virtuosity reign supreme."
+Schmidt really lashes out at the classical music world: "Everyone believes falsely that classical music is this guiltless parallel world, in which perfection and virtuosity reign supreme."
 This ties in with something Schmidt wrote in Die Zeit back in May of 2021: "The movers and shakers in the classical music world would gladly remain protected from accusations of racism."
-I agree.
-That anyone wants protection is an understatement.
-Whites have grown tired of accusations of racism, and Schmidt issues her accusations in scattershot-style.
-Musicians and organizers, being the sensitive, cultured people that they are, they will probably cave in to Schmidt's dictatorial terms.

 I am also troubled that Schmidt writes with a political agenda, not a musical one.
 She admits it and doesn't even particularly care if the inclusion of minority musicians lowers the performance bar.
 She doesn't care if audiences don't particularly want to hear the music of unknown composers from Africa or Asia.
 Force-feed them foreign music for their own good!

 Schmidt exudes feminist-grade tyranny, through and through, and masquerades it as tolerance and diversity.
-I don't know about Germans, but Americans have had to deal with dictatorial moralizers for a while, browbeating us into submission.
-This woman just doesn't get it.
-The idea that people should live the way they want, even smug and hypocritical, requires a tolerance that she is not capable of allowing.
+I don't know about Germans, but Americans have also had to deal with dictatorial moralizers, browbeating us into submission.
+This woman just doesn't get it, that a freedom-loving society allows people to live the way they want, even smugly and hypocritically.
+Such freedoms requires a tolerance that Schmidt is incapable of allowing.

 Schmidt does not want the minority performers or composers to feel that they have anything to prove.
 We should accept them on principle, even if we smile falsely and applaud tepidly.
 Just getting her way suits her fine.
 This whole thing is about her power-trip.